-- 1. Please take children complaining of illness or injury to the first area in the playground. - 2.
-If staff are concerned about the welfare of a pupil they should contact the School Office immediately and request a member of SLT to attend - 3.
+- 1. Please take children complaining of illness or injury to the Admin area. - 2.
+If staff are concerned about the welfare of a pupil they should contact the School Office immediately (GREEN TRIANGLE = non-urgent / RED TRIANGLE = URGENT) - 3.
 If an injury has been sustained, and if the child is immobile, then the child should not be moved. - 4.
 An initial assessment will be made by a qualified First Aider / designated member of staff. - 5.
 A minimum of two adults (where possible) will attend the child to ensure that a second opinion is sought and that child protection guidelines are adhered to.